Dr Xiang Ren

 -

-My research and teaching lies in the search for the reinvention of the discipline of architecture from within its own traditions and contemporary ruins, that is centred on place and heritage, often with an East-West comparative study and an architectural-anthropological close-reading.
+My research and teaching lies in the search for the reinvention of the discipline of architecture from within its own traditions and transdisciplinary practices, that is centred on design and humanities, often with a global East-West comparative lens and an architectural-anthropological close-reading.

 - Research interests